Tyjoo26/idea-box/checklist.md

 [1/2] Categories can be created and updated by a logged-in admin user (regular logged in users cannot create categories).

-[1/2] Categories can be destroyed by a logged-in admin user (regular logged in users cannot destroy categories).
+[x] Categories can be destroyed by a logged-in admin user (regular logged in users cannot destroy categories).

 Images